Department of Lima: History

+Republican period

+After independence, its northern area was administered as the Department of the Coast.
+When the department was created in 1821 as the Department of the Capital, the aforementioned department was annexed into it in 1823.

+From 1836 to 1839, the department was part of North Peru, a constituent country of the Peru–Bolivian Confederation.

 In 2006, a team of archeological researchers led by Robert Benfer announced their findings from a four-year excavation at Buena Vista in the Chillón River valley a few kilometres north of present-day Lima.
 They had discovered a 4200-year-old observatory constructed by an early Andean civilization, a three-dimensional sculpture, unique for the time period in this region, and sophisticated carvings.
 The observatory is on top of a 10-meter pyramidal mound and has architectural features for sighting the astronomical solstices.
 The discovery pushes back the time for the development of complex civilisation in the area and has altered scholars' understanding of Preceramic period cultures in Peru.

 The Lima culture (100 A.D. to 650 A.D.) arose in this area, specially in the central valleys from Chancay to Lurín.
 It was distinguished by painted adobe buildings.

 During this time, the Huari conquest took place, thus giving rise to Huari-style ceramics, together with a local style known as Nievería.
 As the population grew, their culture changed.
 With the decline of the Huari, whose most important center was Cajamarquilla, new local cultures arose.
 The Chancay are the most well-known.
 They developed large urban centers and a considerable textile production, as well as mass-produced ceramics.

 At this stage in the mid-15th century, the Incas arrived from their base in the Andes.
 They conquered and absorbed the regional cultures and occupied important sites such as Pachacamac, turning it into an administrative centre.